TimothyMas/Principal-component-analysis-of-tea-leave---Python-codes/README.md

 ### 3. `p_std_matrix.py`
 - Prepares a standardized data matrix for PCA analysis.
 - Conducts log transformations and scaling for PCA.
-- Saves the PCA scatter plot and provides insights into tea type clustering.
+- Saves the PCA scatter plot and provides insights into tea-type clustering.

 ---